Navigraph/msfs-navigation-data-interface/README.md

 Here's an overview on the structure of this repository, which is designed to be as simple as possible to use

-- `examples/`
+- `example/`
-  - Contains sample implementations for using the navigation data interface
   - `aircraft/` includes a base aircraft to test in the sim
   - `gauge/` includes a very simple TypeScript instrument to communicate with the WASM module
 - `src/`
-  - `database` Includes rust source code for interfacing with a DFD sqlite file (not WASM specific)
-  - `js` Includes source code for the JS interface for using the sdk
+  - `ts` Includes source code for the JS interface for using the sdk
-  - `test` Includes code for testing the JS and Rust code using a Node runtime
-  - `wasm` includes the Rust source code for the WASM module which handles the downloading of the database file, and interfacing with the database implementation
+  - `wasm` includes the Rust source code for the WASM module which handles the downloading of the database file, and interfacing with the database

 ## Including in Your Aircraft